top of page

 The baked goods are all decadent and some of the best gluten free pastries I have had.
 I highly recommend the chocolate or almond croissants for an out-of-the-world experience.
 The sourdough bread in Del Mar is like a European farmer’s loaf and it is definitely full-sized.
 The cinnamon rolls are large enough for 2 or more people.
 I always eat food there and take some extra baked goods to go.

-Closest to Legoland, Encintas, Carlsbad and Oceanside
+What Gluten-Free Food is Closest to Legoland, Encintas, Carlsbad and Oceanside?

 No matter your San Diego destination, I highly recommend the original Nectarine Grove in Leucadia, California.
 A little bit north of San Diego, but well worth the drive for this delicious restaurant and bakery.
 The quality of ingredients is top notch and they have many options for dietary needs.